samuelralak/commentable-on/README.md

 # Commentable On Steroids

-Adds comments functionality to Rails/ActiveRecord modules
+Adds comments functionality to Rails/ActiveRecord models.
+It uses the [ancestry gem](https://github.com/stefankroes/ancestry) to add thread/reply support to comments.

 ## Installation